danielendeg/nugetpackageupdate/SharedPlatform/IoMT_Connector_Public_Preview_Deployment.md

 # IoMT Connector – Public Preview - Deployment Project

-# The BIG question(s) we should attempt to address during this next meeting:
-Is IoMT Connector Team writing the specification(s) for changes to the deployment(s) OR are they responsible for making changes to the actual deployment scripts, ARM templates, tasks, etc.?

-Let's determine (on a high-level) the division responsibilities.

  - deployment environment group - used to open a new region

  - regular deployment group - incremental deployments / updates